mobxjs/mobx-state-tree/docs/API/README.md

     (v: any) => typeof v === "string"
 )

-Creates a type that can only contain a string value.
-This type is used for string values by default *__alias__*: types.string Example:
+`types.string` - Creates a type that can only contain a string value.
+This type is used for string values by default

+Example:

 ```ts
 const Person = types.model({